muesli4/table-layout/README.md

 ### Table layout

-Grids are fine, but sometimes we want to explicitly display a table, e.g. as output in a database application.
+Grids are fine, but sometimes we want to explicitly display a table, e.g., as output in a database application.
 This is where ```tableString``` comes in handy:

 ``` hs
 putStrLn $ tableString [def , numCol]